What is Credit Default Swap (CDS)? How Does It Work?

 3. The third party is the seller of a CDS or insurer against the credit risk of the first party.

-READ: Red Clause Letter of Credit
+READ: Letter of Credit Vs Line of Credit

 Often investors of debt instruments and CDSs invest for profits rather than offering credit risk protection.